“DigitALL: Innovation and technology for gender equality” is the United Nations motto for International Women Day 2023.

 But the idea began much earlier, in the late 19th and early 20th centuries, in the United States and Europe.

-The creation of an International Women Day was proposed in 1910 by German socialist leader Clara Zetkin during the Second International Conference of Socialist Women in Copenhagen, but without a specific date set.
+The creation of an International Women Day was proposed in 1910 by German socialist leader Clara Zetkin during the Second International Conference of Socialist Women in Copenhagen.

 the origin of the date – International Women Day